 It really doesn’t get much easier than that.

 And, of course, you’ll get all the powerful reporting features you’re used to with Hubstaff.
-Screenshots, activity measurements, reporting, manual time editing, app and URL tracking, and all the rest.
+Optional screenshots, activity measurements, reporting, manual time editing, app, and URL tracking, and all the rest.

 You can invoice clients for the work you’ve done on Trello cards or pay contractors based on the amount of time they’ve spent working on specific tasks.
-You can even set budgets on a card-by-card basis.
+This is especially helpful for teams that use Trello for marketing and support teams.
+You can see how much time each team member, freelancer, or contractor spends on a project, and create better timelines and estimates for the future.
+Efficiencies may start to emerge, helping you to improve workflows for better profitability and productivity.

 How Trello and Hubstaff helped one business owner get a handle on outsourcing